opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_java.md

 You have now used the KeyView Filter SDK API for Java to automatically detect the file format (and other key properties) and to extract metadata, text and sub-files.

-And if you haven't already, why not try more tutorials to explore some of the other features available in KeyView Filter SDK, linked from the [main page](../README.md#keyview-filter-showcase).
+Next, why not try more tutorials to explore some of the other features available in Filter SDK, linked from [here](../keyview_filter/README.md#capability-showcase).

 ## See also